ClinicalBrainLab/clinicalbrainlab.github.io/content/project/clic/index.md

   #name: Follow
   #url: ""

-summary: From neuroscience to the practice of learning: an in-depth investigation into cognitive flexibility
+summary: "From neuroscience to the practice of learning: an in-depth investigation into cognitive flexibility."
 profile: true

 tags: